The Existence of Sin

 9. Write your understanding of the verse above in your own words.

-In conclusion, we see from the Scriptures that man is not a sinner primarily because he sins, but rather because he was born a sinner!
-ALL have sinned (Romans 3:23; 5:12) because every human being was born a sinner since he came through the blood line of Adam and is in need of being redeemed (to be saved from a state of sinfulness and its consequences).
-This is what Christ did when He died on the cross of Calvary in our place!
+We see from the Scriptures that man is not a sinner primarily because he sins, but rather because they were born a sinner!
+ALL have sinned (Romans 3:23; 5:12) because every human being was born a sinner since they came through the blood line of Adam and is in need of being redeemed (to be saved from a state of sinfulness and its consequences).
+This is what Christ did when He died on the Cross of Calvary in our place!

 Click on Self-Check below to check your understanding.